beckn/protocol-specifications/README.md

 Sometimes the BG may query a Registry via the `lookup` API to get the BPP addresses and then broadcast the message to the BPPs.

-To protect the privacy and confidentiality of the user, it is possible to encrypt the `message` information transmitted via a BG.
-In that case,BG will have no visibility into the transaction information contained in the `message` field and only uses the `context` header to perform BPP discovery and routing.
+To protect the privacy and confidentiality of the user, it is recommended not to send Personally Identifiable Information (PII) or transactional information in the `message` object when transmitted via a BG.
+The BG should only use the `context` header to perform BPP discovery and routing.

 # Acknowledgments